brownmouse10/v8/README.md

 # v8
-A v8 brawl stars private server for iOS
+A v8 brawl stars private server for iOS.
 Work in progress